 Concluding Thoughts :DDR4 VS DDR3 RAM Should I Buy DDR4 for Gaming PC

-    Crux of the matter is that gains from the high cost DDR4 memory are not substantial if you need it just for gaming.
-The gain of 2-3 FPS in games while comparing the DDR3 Vs DDR4 does not financially justifies the purchase of DDR4 at this point of time.
+Crux of the matter is that gains from the DDR4 memory are not substantial for gaming.
+The gain of 2-3 FPS in games while comparing the DDR3 Vs DDR4 is not really significant.

 Having said that, DDR4 is the current generation Ram and most of the motherboards and processors have support for it only.
 Besides, if you are buying a new PC it is essential to have DDR4 Ram.
 You may not see a major difference in terms of FPS but other tasks can get a speed bump by using a low latency high-speed, DDR4 Ram.